 - Failure to file documents or missing deadlines.
 It may be malpractice for an attorney to fail to file documents or misses a critical deadline.

-Here at Burg Simpson, we’re committed to the law and our clients, so we take cases of legal malpractice very seriously.
-If you suspect you’ve suffered from any type of malpractice, including legal malpractice, call 303-792-5595 to speak with one of the Colorado commercial litigation lawyers at Burg Simpson immediately!
+Here at Burg Simpson, we are committed to the law and our clients, so we take cases of legal malpractice very seriously.
+If you suspect you have suffered from any type of malpractice, including legal malpractice, call 303-792-5595 to speak with one of the Colorado commercial litigation lawyers at Burg Simpson immediately!